eric2323223/jekyll-now/drafts/Transformer.md

 图attention mechanism

-let's think about how to imp
+let's think about how to design a seq-seq model with only attention.

 - core model
 	- embedding -> attention ->